-We have also continued focused efforts to enhance reimbursement from plans when profiles are ordered and there is no payer contract in place.
+We continue to focus efforts to enhance reimbursement from plans when profiles are ordered and there is no payer contract in place.
 We are actively engaging plans with detail which supports a physician's reason for ordering.
 Our utilization of pre-authorizations and supporting documentation assists in the overall billing and appeal process, optimizing payment with payers, who do not have a formal agreement with us.
-The GPS Cancer profile provides all information that can be found in other market molecular tests that physicians deem necessary for treatment recommendation and expands insight for the oncologist with the comprehensive information available on each patient tested.